isaacs/fast-list/README.md

 * `slice(start, end)`: Retrieve an array of the items at this position.
   This involves a walk every time.
 It's very slow.
 If you find yourself using this, consider using a normal Array instead.

+### Members

+* `length`: The number of things in the list.
+Note that, unlike Array.length, this is not a getter/setter, but rather a counter that is internally managed.
+Setting it can only cause harm.